-One useful and simple function is downloading the recordings to a user’s device, then the user can use his preferred video player to browse and play the downloaded files.
+A drawback of current Profile G is the lack of video downloading feature.
+Many users including us would like to be able to download recordings to a user’s device, then can use preferred video player to browse and play the downloaded files.
 The default video player and the Gallery app are quite good.
 One can browse hours video quickly to find interesting things.
 Unfortunately, Profile G does not support this.
 It only allows exporting from SD card to a configured NAS drive, not to the device running the app.
 Only proprietary protocols such as Axis' VAPIX allows downloading video to the client machine.
-We may consider supporting some most commonly used models with their proprietary protocols.

-A user has told us that he has consistently remedied this problem by reinstalling Onvifer though we do not understand how reinstalling Onvifer can affect this Google Play cache glitch.Please contact us if the above method does not work.
-Thank you very much for supporting the app.
+A user has told us that he has consistently remedied this problem by reinstalling Onvifer though we do not understand how reinstalling Onvifer can affect this Google Play cache glitch.If this issue is caused by using multiple Google accounts on an Android device, please try the following:

 The UWP version was released on 2017-11-06 finally.